geo-martino/aiorequestful/docs/guides/response.payload.rst

 Handling payload data
 =====================

-This package provides a basic interface and implementations for handling payload data returned by a HTTP request.
+The :py:mod:`.response.payload` module provides a basic interface and implementations for handling payload data returned by a HTTP request.

 Basic usage
 -----------